nickolas-s/Tableau-Project-LHL/README.md

     ![](https://res.cloudinary.com/dnfecsurp/image/upload/v1705124807/tableau-project/Q1_Wildlife_Category_dc9qcs.png)

 2. *What kind of damage occurred by wildlife category?*
 	Each collision was classified as causing one the the following damages: None, Minor, Substantial, Medium, and Destroyed.
 Focusing on the Birds category, the majority of the collisions (24,214) caused no damage.
-866 collisions caused substantial resulting in the highest cost across all categories.
-Two side-by-side bars valuations were created to analyze simultaneously the number of strikes and cost by wildlife category.
+866 collisions caused substantial damage resulting in the highest cost across all categories.
+Two side-by-side bar visualizations were created to analyze simultaneously the number of strikes and cost by wildlife category.

     ![](https://res.cloudinary.com/dnfecsurp/image/upload/v1705124807/tableau-project/Q2_Wildlife_Category_Damage_dsvp9a.png)